threefoldfoundation/tft-stellar/docs/install_signing/docker.md

 ```
 This should give you a lot of outout describing what options are available for the `docker` command.

-## 1. download and store the docker ubuntu image
+## 1. Download and update the docker ubuntu image

 To download and store the docker ubuntu image:
 ```